GoogleCloudPlatform/java-docs-samples/dataflow/transforms/README.md

-# Format Transformations using Cloud Dataflow and Apache Beam
+# Data Format Transformations using Cloud Dataflow and Apache Beam

 Utility transforms to transform from one file format to another for a large number of files using [Apache Beam][apache_beam] running on [Google Cloud Dataflow][dataflow].

+The transformations supported by this utility are:
-The supported transformations is CSV to Avro and Avro to CSV at this time.
+  - CSV to Avro
+  - Avro to CSV

 ## Setup

 Setup instructions assume you have an active Google Cloud Project and with an associated billing account.
 The following instructions will help you prepare your development environment.

 1. Install [Cloud SDK][cloud_sdk].
 1. Setup Cloud SDK